CASDAV/DotNet.LearningNotes/notes/Platforms & Frameworks.Dot Net.3 HTTP.Understanding HTTP.md

 - GET: Request a representation of the specified resource.
 - POST: Submits an entity to the specified resource, often causing a change in state or side effects on the server.
 - PUT: Replaces all current representations of the target resource with the request payload.
+- PATCH: The PATCH method applies partial modifications to a resource.
+- HEAD: The HEAD method asks for a response identical to a GET request, but without the response body.
 - DELETE: Deletes the specified resource.

-<p style="color:yellow">Note: There are more HTTP methods, but these 4 are the most used.</p>
-<p style="color:yellow">Note 2: As you can see, each method has its own purpose, however, those purposes are not mandatory is just a standard that all developers should follow as far as possible.</p>
+<p style="color:yellow">Note: As you can see, each method has its own purpose, however, those purposes are not mandatory is just a standard that all developers should follow as far as possible.</p>
+<p style="color:yellow">Note 2: For more information about HTTP methods, visit <a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods"> Mozilla Developer:HTTP request methods
+</a>.</p>

 #### URL